-- 3.3.04 Implementation of the treatment plan is monitored and documented.
-This must include tracking progress in the care delivered, the outcomes achieved, and the goals attained. - 3.3.05 The treatment plan is revised, when necessary. - 3.3.06 The principal therapist or principal mental health provider communicates with the veteran (and the veteran's authorized surrogate or family or friends when appropriate and when veterans/active-duty military with adequate decision-making capacity consent) about the treatment plan, and for addressing any of the veteran's problems or concerns about their care.
-For veterans/active-duty military who are at high risk of losing decision-making capacity, such as veterans/active-duty military with a diagnosis of schizophrenia or schizoaffective disorder, such communications needs, to include discussions regarding future mental health care treatment and should include a conversation about psychiatric advanced directives. - 3.3.07 The treatment plan reflects the veterans/active-duty military's goals and preferences for care and the veteran signs the treatment plan.
+- 3.3.3.
+Coordination and development of the veteran's treatment plan incorporates input from the veteran (and, when appropriate, the family with the veteran's consent when the veteran possesses adequate decision-making capacity or with the veteran's surrogate decision-maker's consent when the veteran does not have adequate decision-making capacity). - 3.3.4.
+Implementation of the treatment plan is monitored and documented.
+This must include tracking progress in the care delivered, the outcomes achieved, and the goals attained. - 3.3.5.
+The treatment plan is revised, when necessary. - 3.3.6.
+The principal therapist or principal mental health provider communicates with the veteran (and the veteran's authorized surrogate or family or friends when appropriate and when veterans/active-duty military with adequate decision-making capacity consent) about the treatment plan, and for addressing any of the veteran's problems or concerns about their care.
+For veterans/activeduty military who are at high risk of losing decision-making capacity, such as veterans/active-duty military with a diagnosis of schizophrenia or schizoaffective disorder, such communications needs, to include discussions regarding future mental health care treatment and should include a conversation about psychiatric advanced directives. - 3.3.7.
+The treatment plan reflects the veterans/active-duty military's goals and preferences for care and the veteran signs the treatment plan.
 If the principal mental health provider suspects that the veteran lacks the capacity to make a decision about the mental health treatment plan, the provider must ensure that the veteran's decision-making capacity is formally assessed and documented.
-For veterans/active-duty military who are determined to lack capacity, the provider must identify the authorized surrogate and must attempt to get a signature on the treatment plan document but can receive verbal consent to the treatment plan in the interim. - 3.4 Each primary clinician will collaborate with their supervisor to support the identification of those who have survived suicide attempts and others at high risk, and to ensure that they are provided with increased monitoring and enhanced care.
+For veterans/activeduty military who are determined to lack capacity, the provider must identify the authorized surrogate and must attempt to get a signature on the treatment plan document but can receive verbal consent to the treatment plan in the interim.

 Chapter Title Chapter # Subject #

 Clinical С 320.2

-Subject Title Veterans/Active-Duty Military Services Adopted 9/14/16 Last Revised 2/27/19 Reviewed 2/27/19; 3/13/20; 3/15/21; 3/17/22; 3/31/23
+Subject Title Veterans/Active-Duty Military Services Adopted 9/14/16 Last Revised 2/27/19 Reviewed 2/27/19; 3/13/20; 3/15/21; 3/17/22; 3/31/23; 3/28/24

-- 3.5 All veterans/active-duty military receiving mental health care need to be enrolled in a VA primary care clinic to receive primary care if eligible.
+- 3.4.
+Each primary clinician will collaborate with their supervisor to support the identification of those who have survived suicide attempts and others at high risk, and to ensure that they are provided with increased monitoring and enhanced care. - 3.5.
+All veterans/active-duty military receiving mental health care need to be enrolled in a VA primary care clinic to receive primary care if eligible.
 When veterans/active-duty military are not already engaged in primary care in VHA, mental health providers need to assist them in arranging a first visit to primary care.
-Veterans/active-duty military who decline primary care involvement must receive all required screening and preventive interventions at the Right Door for Hope, Recovery and Wellness. - 3.6 Mental health services must be recovery oriented.
-According to the National Consensus Statement on Mental Health Recovery (found at: http://mentalhealth.samhsa.gov/publications/allpubs/sma05-4129/): "Mental health recovery is a journey of healing and transformation enabling a person with a mental health problem to live a meaningful life in a community of the person's choice while striving to achieve ... full potential." - 3.7 (a) The Consensus Statement lists ten fundamental components of recovery:
+Veterans/active-duty military who decline primary care involvement must receive all required screening and preventive interventions at the Right Door for Hope, Recovery and Wellness. - 3.6.
+Mental health services must be recovery oriented.
+According to the National Consensus Statement on Mental Health Recovery (found at: http://mentalhealth.samhsa.gov/publications/allpubs/sma05-4129/): "Mental health recovery is a journey of healing and transformation enabling a person with a mental health problem to live a meaningful life in a community of the person's choice while striving to achieve ... full potential." - 3.7. (a) The Consensus Statement lists ten fundamental components of recovery: - 3.7.1.
+Self-direction, - 3.7.2.
+Individualized and person-centered, - 3.7.3.
+Empowerment, - 3.7.4.
+Holistic,

-3.7.01 Self-direction,